grafana/grafana/pkg/README.md

 # Ongoing refactorings

 These issues are not something we want to address all at once but something we will improve over time.
-Since Grafana is released at a regular schedule the prefer approach is to do this in batches.
-Not only is it easier to review, it also reduces the risk of conflicts when cherry-picking fixes from master to release branches.
+Since Grafana is released at a regular schedule the preferred approach is to do this in batches.
+Not only is it easier to review, but it also reduces the risk of conflicts when cherry-picking fixes from master to release branches.
 Please try to submit changes that span multiple locations at the end of the release cycle.
-We prefer waiting until the end, because we make fewer patch releases at the end of the release cycle, so there are fewer opportunities for complications.
+We prefer waiting until the end because we make fewer patch releases at the end of the release cycle, so there are fewer opportunities for complications.

 ## Global state